Puseletso10/Freshgro-Analysis-sql-in-practice-/README.md

 To apply and demonstrate SQL functions that support FreshGro in:

--   🧹 Cleaning & formatting messy text data
+-   🧹 Cleaning & formatting messy text data.
--   📅 Extracting insights from date fields
+-   📅 Extracting insights from date fields.
--   🧠 Classifying & grouping customers using conditional logic
+-   🧠 Classifying & grouping customers using conditional logic.
--   🚫 Handling NULLs and missing values effectively
+-   🚫 Handling NULLs and missing values effectively.
--   🔄 Creating flexible, easy to understand queries
+-   🔄 Creating flexible, easy to understand queries.

 ## **📂 Notebook Contents**